It’s a good day to explore the potential health benefits of kale.

 These are carotenoid antioxidants, lutein, and zeaxanthin.

-7. Kale Could Improve Hair Health
+7. Improves Hair Health

 Kale is rich in vitamins A, C, E, and K, which are all crucial for healthy hair growth.

-Vitamin A helps to stimulate sebum production, which keeps the scalp moisturized, while vitamin C supports collagen production, which helps keep hair roots strong and resilient.
+Vitamin A helps stimulate sebum production, which keeps the scalp moisturized, while vitamin C supports collagen production, which helps keep hair roots strong and resilient.

 Vitamin E improves blood flow to the scalp, which helps oxygen get to each hair follicle and speeds up cell renewal for healthier hair.